ilyasergey/YSC2229/old/week-08_exercises.rst

 Exercise 3
 ----------

-Implement a resizable insert-only hash-table with a bloom filter.
+Implement a resizable insert-only hash-table with a Bloom filter.
 Compare its performance to a regular resizable hash-table.